 Shabnam Bassi, Associate Director: This study will definitely help green building certification system such as GRIHA for devising visual comfort benchmarks in their future technical developments.
 The data set will also help daylight simulation developer companies to upgrade their software to provide more accurate results.

-The Indian Green Building Council (IGBC), part of the Confederation of Indian Industry (CII), hosted the 2nd edition of the Green Mumbai Summit 2025 at Taj
+The CII Indian Green Building Council (IGBC), with the Government of Telangana as the State Partner, officially unveiled the 3rd edition of the IGBC Green